rodarima/bigotes/README.md

 collected and 30 seconds have elapsed.
 Both criteria must be met to stop collecting samples.

-At the end, a summary is shown with the number of samples collected (RUN), the execution time (WALL), the five-number summary (MIN, Q1, MEDIAN, Q3, MAX), the median average deviation (MAD), the relative MAD to the median (%MAD) and the relative standard error of the mean (%SEM).
-An histogram is plotted by using UTF-8 block characters and the results of the Shapiro-Wilk test for normality.
+At the end a summary with statistical information is shown along with an histogram plotted by using UTF-8 block characters and the results of the Shapiro-Wilk test for normality.

 See the bigotes(1) manual page for more details.